Can you update and republish a self-published book?

 On Kindle, you can only use seven.
 They should primarily be short phrases.

-Amazon gives you a little help in finding new ideas.
+Using the Amazon search bar gives you a little help in finding new ideas.

 But you’ll need to dig much deeper and research the best Amazon KDP keywords for your book.